kusmic/pycosie/README.md

 # pycosie
 pycosie (pie cozy) is a complimentary suite of analyses software written in Python meant to be analyzed on Technicolor Dawn and quasarcosie outputs.
-It is the Python derivative of ARCOSIE.
+It is the Python support package of ARCOSIE.

 ### Dependencies
 The dependencies include: numpy, scipy, yt, caesar, astropy, and h5py.